 Hamilton was a lawyer who began to question his journey and where it was taking him.
 Although he thought of himself as rational and even-tempered, others perceived him as unfeeling-something Hamilton was not aware of.
 He was a highly disciplined person in all areas of his life, so when he made up his mind to pray regularly, he was faithful to his commitment.
 His breath prayer, which formed the foundation of his prayer life, was "Father, let me feel your love."
-Because of his nature, Hamilton expected to see results.
+Being the kind of person he was, Hamilton expected to see results.

 After praying his prayer for about six months, Hamilton came to see me to talk over an uneasiness he felt about his spiritual journey.
-It was obvious to me that significant changes were taking place within him.
+To me it was obvious that significant changes were taking place within him.
 I asked how he was getting along at home and how he was relating to people at work.

 "My wife mentioned something about my being more gentle, especially with the kids," Hamilton said.
-He went on to explain that the legal secretaries had talked about his being so pleasant and that it seemed as if he was just back from a vacation.
+He went on to explain that the legal secretaries had talked about his being so pleasant that it seemed as if he were just back from a vacation.
 When I asked what he thought about these comments, Hamilton said, "I'm afraid people might take advantage of me if I'm too gentle or pleasant."
 A bit later in the conversation, he said, "The main reason I wanted to see you is that my breath prayer is beginning to change.
-I used to always say, 'Father, let me feel your love,' and now I'm saying, 'Father, let me know your love.'"
+I used to always say, 'Father, let me feel your love,' and now I'm saying, 'Father, let me know your love.' "

 "What's the matter?"
 I asked.
-"Are you beginning to feel God's love?"
+"Are you beginning to feel his love?"